kannans89/ElmRepo/16_Architecture/16_Architecture.md

 ## Message

-Message is a request from user to alter state .
-A message should go some place in order to actually to perform state change,that someplace is the update function.
+Message is a request from the user to alter the application state .

 ```elm
 --Message Syntax